simonbesnard1/gedidb/doc/user/basics.rst

 GediDB fundamentals
 *******************

-These documents describres the fundamentals in GediDB.
+These documents describes the fundamentals in GediDB.
 This is a great place to understand the main functionalities in GediDB.

 .. toctree::
    :maxdepth: 1